-On this screen, you can see your patient’s Basal Body Temperature (BBT) and her fertility status.
-On a red day, she should use protection (condoms are recommended).
+In this view, your patient can see her daily Basal Body Temperature (BBT) and her fertility status.
+On a red day, she should abstain from intercourse or use protection (condoms are recommended).
 Predictions for the upcoming days are presented below.
-Please remind your patient that predictions may change and should not be regarded as a final result.
+Please remind your patient that future predictions may change and should not be regarded as a final result.

-Here you can see the patient’s predicted green days and red days (i.e. fertile days that require the use of protection) for the month.
-Please note that these may change as more data are entered.
+Here your patient can see predicted green days and red days (i.e. fertile days that require the use of protection) for the month.
 The algorithm predicts her upcoming ovulation and period.
+Please note that these may change as more data is entered.

-In this view, you can see the details in your patient’s everyday log: her temperature, period, and LH test results if used.
-You can also explore your patient’s notes if she records further aspects such as pain, spotting, mood swings etc.
+In this view, your patient can see the everyday log: her temperature, period, and LH test results (if available).
+She can also record further details such as pain, spotting, mood swings etc.

-You can see the Cycle statistics view by clicking the tab at the bottom of the screen.
-This view reflects the numbers behind your patient’s cycle.
-It informs you about her overall cycle length, as well as regularity and detailed analysis of the three phases of her menstrual cycle – the follicular, luteal and ovulatory phases.
-Underneath the statistics of your patient you can also see the average statistics of all women using Natural Cycles.
-This provides you with a comparative benchmark.
-The statistics Natural Cycles provides can also help you to diagnose medical conditions.
+In this view, your patient can see the Cycle Statistics view by clicking the tab at the bottom of the screen.
+This view reflects the numbers behind her cycle.
+It informs her about her overall cycle length, as well as regularity and a detailed analysis of the three phases of her menstrual cycle – the follicular, luteal and ovulatory phases.
+Underneath the statistics of her own, she can also view the average statistics of all women using Natural Cycles.
+This may provide her with a comparative benchmark.